graphhopper/directions-api/docs-matrix.md

 Parameter   | Default | Description
 :-----------|:--------|:-----------
-point       | -       | Specifiy multiple points for which the route-, time- or distance-matrx.
+point       | -       | Specifiy multiple points for which the weight-, route-, time- or distance-matrix should be calculated.
 The order is important.
 Specify at least three points. from_point  | -       | The starting points for the routes.
 E.g. if you want to calculate two routes A1-B1, A2-B1, then you have two `from_point` parameters.
 Specify at least one. to_point    | -       | The destination points for the routes.
 Specify at least one. out_array   | times   | Specifies which arrays should be included in the response.
-Specify one or more of the following options 'times', 'distances', 'paths'.
+Specify one or more of the following options 'weights', 'times', 'distances', 'paths'.
 To specify more than one array use e.g. `out_array=times&out_array=distances` vehicle     | car     | The vehicle for which the route should be calculated.
 Other vehicles are foot and bike points_encoded     | true    | If `false` a GeoJson array in `point` is returned.
 If `true` the resulting route will be encoded leading to big bandwith reduction.
 You'll need a special handling for the decoding of this string on the client-side, see the Java or JavaScript code above.
 It is especially important to use our decoding methods if you set `elevation=true`! debug              | false   | If true, the output will be formated.